ic-action - The Action AttributeThe ic-action attribute tells Intercooler to perform a client side action

 command.
 (420 milliseconds is a bit longer than the standard jQuery animation time.)

-?This command syntax allows you to execute client side code using a declarative syntax and leveraging the
+onclick?This command syntax allows you to execute client side code using a declarative syntax and leveraging the

-existing intercooler attributes (e.g. ic-target
+existing intercooler attributes (e.g. ic-target, ic-confirm, etc.)

 It is more expressive than regular javascript, supporting linear, declarative commands, rather than requiring

-complex callback expressions or multiple calls to setTimeout()
+complex callback expressions or multiple calls to setTimeout().

 It does not handle all UX cases, of course, but does allow you to capture many common UI/UX needs using a small and simple syntax.

-action
+action attributes:

 ic-beforeSend-action